 March 2026 streaming: Netflix leads, rivals strike back

-In March 2026, platforms speed up: overview of VOD releases and streaming new releases.
-Netflix is betting on its global brands with One Piece (season 2) and the film Peaky Blinders: The Immortal Man, while CANAL+ launches Un prophète (series) and Prime Video rolls out Scarpetta with Nicole Kidman.
+In March 2026, platforms are accelerating: an overview of VOD releases and streaming new releases.
+Netflix is betting on its global brands with One Piece (season 2) and the film Peaky Blinders: The Immortal Man, while CANAL+ launches A Prophet (series) and Prime Video unveils Scarpetta with Nicole Kidman.
 Disney+ brings back Lucky Luke and HBO Max stacks counter-programming.
 These latest VOD releases are announced for France and may vary by country.

-Netflix In March 2026: Franchise Strategy, From Spectacle To Regular Appointments
+Netflix In March 2026: Franchise Strategy, From Big Spectacle To Regular Appointment

 Netflix approaches March as a month of consolidation.
-A simple idea: hold the audience by alternating the shock of big brands and the return of reassuring series.
+A simple idea: keep the audience by alternating the shock of big brands and the return of reassuring series.

-On one side, titles able to become global conversation, even among those who don’t watch them.
-On the other, a schedule that doesn’t let go: one episode, one season, then another.
-The goal isn’t to “fill” a catalog, but to create appointments.
+On one hand, titles capable of becoming global conversation, even among those who don’t watch them.
+On the other, a schedule that doesn’t let go: an episode, a season, then another.
+The goal is not to “fill” a catalog, but to create appointments.

 In this game, the platform favors three levers.